KavrakiLab/TL-MHC/README.md

 #### Important note for Windows Installations

 It seems that, when using `conda` on Windows, there is a conflict between the `pytorch` installation and with some of the other packages.
-This happened on us on Windows only.
+This happened to us on Windows only.
 A workaround that worked for us was to remove the `pytorch` entry from the YAML environment file, and install `pytorch` later when into the environment, using a `pytorch` installation command aken from [here](https://pytorch.org/get-started/locally/).
-Please reach out to us if you have any issues install the required packages.
+Please reach out to us if you have any issues installing the required packages.

 ## TLStab